WorldWideTelescope/sky-banana-party/app/README.md

 This is the python app that has the server-side smarts.

+Update the deployed app with `gcloud app deploy`.
 Update datastore indexes with `gcloud datastore indexes create index.yaml`.